lucasschejtman/resttogql-workshop/instructions/content/20_getting_started/21_understanding.md

 +++
-title = "Understanding the application" chapter = false weight = 30
+title = "Understanding the application (Optional)" chapter = false weight = 30
 +++

 ### The login screen

-If you remember, as a part of the bootstrap process, you already created a user that you can use to login.
+As part of the bootstrap process, a user has already been created that you can use to login.

 The first screen should be presented and look like this.
 Use the following creadentials to authenticate (be careful, it is case sensitive).